barlowtwin/Generative-Model-for-Place-Cells-and-Grid-Cells/README.md

 2. Roam.py
 - For getting the movement of agent in the environment based on random actions.

-3. config.py

-For command line arguments such as :
+3. config.py (for command line arguments)
 - epochs
 - batch-size
 - gradient-clipping